An introduction to sharing channels and guest accounts

 Can be invited to your workspace just like regular members via the invitations page.

-Have icons next to their profile photos: a triangle for single-channel guests and a square for multi-channel guests.
+Have icons by their profile photos: a triangle for single-channel guests and a square for multi-channel guests.

-Channels are a better fit when you’re working with an external organisation such as customers, vendors and partners.
+Slack Connect is a better fit when you’re working with an external organization like customers, vendors, and partners.
 When working in a channel, multiple people from each company can easily be involved with the ability to add members as work scales.

-Both teams have a common place to collaborate, loop in the right people on an as-needed basis and build a collective repository of knowledge that anyone on either team can add to and reference.
+Each team has a common place to collaborate, loop in the right people on an as-needed basis, and build a collective repository of knowledge that anyone on each team can add to and reference

-Both teams can send messages, share files and access the channel history.
+Each team can send messages, share files and access the channel history

-More and more organisations are moving towards channels for the additional control and flexibility that they provide – especially when collaborating with two or more people at other companies.
+More and more organizations are moving toward channels for the additional control and flexibility they provide—especially when collaborating with two or more people at other companies.